raffaelespazzoli/kdl/README.md

 ![IngressTemplate](media/ingress-template.png)

 An ingress shows the ingress name and optionally the host exposed.
 An ingress will be connected to a service (the same rules apply to OpenShift routes).
-Ingresses are always shown at the edge of the openshift cluster.
+Ingresses are always shown at the edge of the OpenShift cluster.

 ![EdgeIngress](media/edge-ingress.png)